benlaud/hatch/README.md

  * Some snippets from [_s](https://github.com/automattic/_s) (underscore) from [Automattic](http://automattic.com)
  * And a bunch of our own cooking.

 The purpose of our version of this project is to act as a small and handy toolbox that contains the essentials needed to a responsive theme based on Foundation 5.x.
-This theme and Foundation Press are meant to be a starting point not a parent theme.
+This theme is meant to be a starting point not a parent theme.

 *The biggest difference between this Fork and FoundationPress*
   * Coding methodologies
   * Internal development process.
-  * Grunt Scaffold
+  * Grunt Scaffold (Please read up on this before starting)
   * Some theme options (Kind of a mishmash of our stuff and the _s theme)
-  * and some additional mixins that we utilize daily.
+  * Additional mixins that we utilize daily.
-  * We've updated the Grunt.js slightly to watch different files.
+  * We've updated the Gruntfile.js slightly to watch different files.
   * Additionally the original FoundationPress project is dequeueing libraries that are available with WordPress core.
 Based on this we decided to do our own fork.

 *Please fork, copy, modify, delete, share or do whatever you like with this.*